EVchargerReviews is supported by our readers. We may earn commissions from links on this page. Why trust us?

 Home Chargers for F-150 Lightning

-Updated May 4, 2023 by Michael Kim
+Updated March 15, 2024, by Michael Kim

 The F-150 Lightning means business.
 It is one of the first serious and capable electric pickup trucks to hit the market, and it is bound to be wildly popular.
-It’s got everything that drivers love about the legendary F-150, but with the benefits of a fully electric powertrain.
+It’s got everything that drivers love about the legendary F-150 but with the benefits of a fully electric powertrain.

 But with such large 98 kWh and 131 kWh batteries, how do you keep your F-150 Lightning charged?
 Below we have rounded up our recommended home chargers.